rawpair/rawpair/TRADEMARK.md

 However, the RawPair™ name and associated marks are **not** covered by the MPL license.
 You may not use the RawPair™ name or logo:

-- As the name of a forked project
 - In modified versions that are distributed to others
 - In domain names, company names, or product names
 - In a way that misrepresents your project as the official RawPair